 The Project (FERC Project No. 96) is located in the foothills of the western slope of the Sierra Nevada on the San Joaquin River in a sparsely populated area of Fresno and Madera counties, California.
 The Project is located about 25 miles northeast of the city of Fresno, at elevations between 500 and 1,000 feet above mean sea level.
 The closest communities to the Project are the towns of Auberry and Prather to the south and North Fork to the north.

-The Project has a total generating capacity of 180,200 kW and consists of Kerckhoff Reservoir formed by Kerckhoff Dam, two powerhouses, two tunnels that convey water from the reservoir to the powerhouses, and appurtenant facilities and access roads.
+The Project consists of Kerckhoff Reservoir formed by Kerckhoff Dam, two powerhouses (Kerckhoff 1 and Kerckhoff 2), two tunnels that convey water from the reservoir to the powerhouses, and appurtenant facilities and access roads.
 The Project also includes one developed recreation facility located on the northeast end of Kerckhoff Reservoir, referred to as Smalley Cove Recreation Area.

-The Project facilities are located on public and private lands primarily owned by the U.S Forest Service (Sierra National Forest), the Bureau of Land Management (BLM), and PG&E. The Project is located within the upper San Joaquin River basin, which is highly developed for hydroelectric generation, flood control, and irrigation storage.
-PG&E’s Crane Valley Hydroelectric Project (FERC Project No. 1354) and Southern California Edison’s (SCE’s) Big Creek Hydroelectric System are located upstream of the Kerckhoff Hydroelectric Project.
+The Project facilities are located on public and private lands primarily owned by the U.S Forest Service (Sierra National Forest), the Bureau of Land Management (BLM), the U.S. Bureau of Reclamation (primarily managed by BLM), and PG&E. The Project is located within the upper San Joaquin River basin, which is highly developed for hydroelectric generation, flood control, and irrigation storage.
+PG&E's Crane Valley Hydroelectric Project (FERC Project No. 1354) and Southern California Edison's Big Creek Hydroelectric System are located upstream of the Kerckhoff Hydroelectric Project.
 Accordingly, the Project is operated to make maximum use of the water supply available from the upstream hydroelectric projects.
-Water utilized by the Kerckhoff Hydroelectric Project is released into the San Joaquin River and flows into Millerton Lake, located immediately downstream of the Kerckhoff 2 Powerhouse.
+Water used by the Project is released into the San Joaquin River and flows into Millerton Lake, located immediately downstream of the Kerckhoff 2 Powerhouse.
 Millerton Lake is part of the Central Valley Project and is owned by the U.S. Bureau of Reclamation.

 The relicensing process: filing the Pre-Application and Notice of Intent